 Mary-Ann is a graduate of Providence Theological Seminary with a Master of Arts in Biblical Counselling.
-Her undergraduate degree is a Bachelor of Fine Arts from the University of Manitoba.
+She has an undergraduate degree in Bachelor of Fine Arts from the University of Manitoba.

-Mary-Ann follows a holistic approach to counselling.
-This involves caring for each person in a way that addresses their emotional, mental, spiritual and physical concerns.
-If medication or other needs are necessary in order to adequately deal with problems, there is no hesitation to solicit the expertise of other professionals.
-She counsels couples, families and on a one-on-one basis.
+Mary-Ann follows a holistic approach to counselling which involves caring for each person in a way that addresses their emotional, mental, spiritual and physical concerns.
+If medication or other needs are necessary in order to adequately meet the issues involved, she has no hesitation to solicit the expertise of other professionals.

 Counselling Related Training (from 1997-present):

-Covers a wide range of treatments such as : Addiction, Co dependency, Indian Residential School Survivors, Theophostic Prayer, Grief, Divorce & Parenting – including For the Sake of the Children (Mb Family Services) & Eating Disorders (H.S.C.).
+Covers a diverse range of treatments such as : Addictions, Co-dependency, Indian Residential School Survivors, Theophostic Prayer and The Immanuel Approach (Thrive), Grief and Divorce Recovery, Parenting (including For the Sake of the Children (Mb Family Services) and Eating Disorders (H.S.C.).

 Counsellor Related Teaching (from 1993 to present):

-Includes: Overall Wellness, Marriage & Family, Stress, Women’s Issues, Co dependency & Boundary Issues, Anger Management, Grief and Divorce Recovery and Sexual Abuse
+Includes but not limited to: Overall Wellness, Marriage and Family, Stress, Women’s Issues including Menopause, Co-dependency and Boundary Issues, Anger Management, Grief and Divorce Recovery, Domestic Violence, Abuse and Sexual Abuse.

 Experience in Practice

-To contact her, you need only to phone and she will be happy to discuss any concerns or questions you may have about counselling - there is no obligation.
+To contact Mary-Ann, you need only to phone or email the TLC Centre and she will be happy to discuss any concerns or questions you may have.
+She offers a complimentary 15 minute consultation with no obligation.

-Mary-Ann and George have been married since 1975 and have four children, two sons-in-law and two grandchildren.
+Mary-Ann and George have been married since 1975 and have four married adult children as well as 5 grandchildren.